CrowdStrike security update fails Windows PCs globally Risk & Repeat: Faulty CrowdStrike update causes global outage

 What is the purpose of the kernel?

-In broad terms, an OS kernel performs three primary jobs.
+In broad terms, an OS kernel performs the following three primary jobs:

-1. It provides the interfaces needed for users and applications to interact with the computer.
+1. Provides the interfaces needed for users and applications to interact with the computer.

 In more granular terms, accomplishing these three kernel functions involves a range of computer tasks, including the following:

-• managing and accessing input/output devices such as keyboards, mice, disk drives, USB ports, network adapters and displays; and
+• Managing and accessing I/O devices such as keyboards, mice, disk drives, USB ports, network adapters and displays.

 A kernel is often contrasted with a shell, which is the outermost part of an OS that interacts with user commands.
 Kernel and shell are terms used more frequently in Unix OSes than in IBM mainframe and Microsoft Windows systems.

-A kernel is not to be confused with a BIOS, which is an independent program stored on a chip within a computer's circuit board.
+A kernel isn't to be confused with a BIOS, which is an independent program stored on a chip within a computer's circuit board.

 A key part of kernel operation is communication with hardware devices inside and outside of the physical computer.
-However, it is impractical to write an OS capable of interacting with every possible device in existence.
-Instead, kernels rely on the ability of device drivers to add kernel support for specialized devices, such as printers and graphics adapters.
+However, it isn't practical for an OS to interact with every possible device in existence.
+Instead, kernels rely on the ability of device drivers, which add kernel support to specialized devices -- such as printers and graphics adapters.

 When an OS is installed on a computer, the installation adds device drivers for any specific devices detected within the computer.
-This helps tailor the OS installation to the specific system with just enough components to support the devices present.
-When a new or better device replaces an existing device, the device driver is updated or replaced.
+This helps tailor the OS to the specific system with just enough components to support the devices present.
+When a new or better device replaces an existing device, the device driver also needs to be updated or replaced.

 There are several types of device drivers.
 Each addresses a different data transfer type.
-The following are some of the main driver types:
+Some of the main driver types include the following:

-• Character device drivers implement, open, close, read and write data, as well as grant data stream access for the user space.
+• Character device drivers.
+These implement, open, close, read and write data, as well as grant data stream access for the user space.

-• Block device drivers provide device access for hardware that transfers randomly accessible data in fixed blocks.
+• Block device drivers.
+These provide device access for hardware that transfers randomly accessible data in fixed blocks.

-• Network device drivers transmit data packets for hardware interfaces that connect to external systems.
+• Network device drivers.
+These transmit data packets for hardware interfaces that connect to external systems.

-Device drivers are classified as kernel or user.
-A kernel mode device driver is a generic driver that is loaded along with the OS.
+Device drivers are also classified as kernel or user.
+A kernel mode device driver is a generic driver that's loaded along with the OS.
 These drivers are often suited to small categories of major hardware devices, such as CPU and motherboard device drivers.

 User mode device drivers encompass an array of ad hoc drivers used for aftermarket, user-added devices, such as printers, graphics adapters, mice, advanced sound systems and other plug-and-play devices.

 The OS needs the code that makes up the kernel.
-Consequently, the kernel code is usually loaded into an area in the computer storage that is protected so that it will not be overlaid with less frequently used parts of the OS.
+Consequently, the kernel code is usually loaded into an area in computer storage that's protected so that it won't be overlaid with less frequently used parts of the OS.

 Kernel mode vs. user mode